 Meet and Greet

 Fyre Festival sold tickets before they had a venue, a lineup, or anything else in place.
 This led to them over-promising and under-delivering on their event, which ultimately resulted in the festival's downfall.
-Fyre promoters had to find an island on last minute, even though they had already sold their customers on the so called "Pablo Escobar's Island".
+Fyre promoters had to find an island at the eleventh hour, even though they had already sold their customers on the so-called "Pablo Escobar's Island".
 They also ran into an import tax which kept their alcohol and water bottles from coming into the island.
-They needed people to work at an incredible pace because there wasn't enough people in the island to accommodate their labor needs.
+They needed people to work at an incredible pace because there weren't enough people on the island to accommodate their labor needs.
 When selling tickets or packages, make sure that you can deliver on what you're promising.